change-hi/change-hi.github.io/morea/data-wrangling-1/experience-data-accessing-subsetting.md

 If on the other hand we want to access a subset rows we have to use a slightly different approach.
 While previously we could just pass the name of the column inside brackets if we want to access one or more rows we need to use the `.loc` or `.iloc` methods.

+The first abbreviation, 'loc,' represents 'location' and requires you to specify the names of the rows you wish to access.
+The second abbreviation, 'iloc,' represents 'integer location' and requires you to provide the row index (a numerical value).
+Both methods can be set to retrieve the complete row(s), or a only a subset of values associated with columns of interest.

 So if we again have a `DataFrame` called `df` and a row called 'Sample-1' we can access it using `df.loc['Sample-1', df.columns]`.

 <div class="alert alert-secondary" role="alert" markdown="1">